-On December 2, 1999, Reuters reported that a division of the Office of the New Jersey Attorney General had filed a lawsuit in New Jersey state court "against three men for allegedly duping on-line investors of \$750,000 through an Internet stocktrading Web site they pretended belonged to MLC Ltd., a well-known Australian financial services company."
+This is not a theoretical problem.
+On December 2, 1999, Reuters reported that the New Jersey Attorney General's office had filed a lawsuit "against three men for allegedly duping online investors of \$750,000 through an Internet stocktrading Web site they pretended belonged to MLC Ltd., a well-known Australian financial services company."
 According to Reuters, the eight-count complaint charged the men with using the Web site and printed brochures to dupe investors into sending \$750,000 to them.